-Welcome to our grammar lesson about Spanish word “aunque”.
+Welcome to our grammar lesson about the Spanish word aunque.

-That makes sense, because both “although” and “even if” express a partial obstacle, in spite of which an action occurs.
+That makes sense, because in English those 3 expressions introduce a partial obstacle, despite which an action occurs.

-Although he has little time, he always comes.
+Although he has little time, he always plays with us.

-Even if he has little time, he will come.
+Even if he has little time, he will play with us.

 Pay attention to the sentences above.
-Why is the verb form “tiene” in the first sentence, and “tenga” in the second one?
+Why is the verb form “tiene” in the first sentence, but “tenga” in the second one?
 We will explain that next.

-When “aunque” means “although”, the next verb in the sentence is conjugated in some tense of the Indicative Mood:
+When aunque means although or even though, the next verb in the sentence is conjugated in a tense of the Indicative Mood:

 Marcos es muy simpático, aunque a veces se enfada.

-Marcos is very nice, although sometimes he gets angry. (“se enfada” is in Present Indicative)
+Marcos is very nice, although sometimes he gets angry. (“se enfada” is Present Indicative)

-When “aunque” means “even if”, the next verb in the sentence is conjugated in some tense of the Subjunctive Mood:
+When aunque means even if, the next verb in the sentence is conjugated in a tense of the Subjunctive Mood: